aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 <a name="7WRjP"></a>
 #### 20、use --queue
-During the distcp process, you can specify the name of the yarn queue where the distcp task is located.
-You can use -- queue to specify<br />The sample command is as follows:
+During the distcp process, you can specify the name of the yarn queue where the distcp task is resigned.
+You can use --queue to specify this option<br />The sample command as follows:
 ```bash
 hadoop jar jindo-distcp-2.7.3.jar --src /data/incoming/hourly_table --dest oss://yang-hhht/hourly_table --queue yarnqueue
 ```